minuscorp/swift-typed-throws/SE-XXX Typed throws.md

 # Motivation

-Many Swift APIs provide methods marked as `throws`, this, however, provides little to no information to the consumer unless the provider adds documentation about it, which means nothing to the compiler neither the safety of the code being produced, for example:
+Many Swift APIs provide methods marked as `throws`, this, however, provides little to no information to the consumer about what kind of error is being thrown, if any, unless the provider adds documentation about it, which means nothing to the compiler neither the safety of the code being produced.
+Documentation tends to get stale and then, chances of producing unexpected errors for the user are higher.
+We illustrate this kind of current behaviour in the following way:

 ```swift
 import ExternalLibrary